AncientGrief/DaggertalkVoices/README.md

 ---

+**Make sure to test the mod in Unity directly, hit the play button, activate Daggertalk and you custom voice pack only and see if everything works fine in game**

-Now you're ready to build your mod and share it with the world!
+If everything is working => you're ready to build your mod and share it with the world!
 Refer to the [DFU Modding Wiki – Making Mods](https://dfu-modding.fandom.com/wiki/Making_Mods) on how to build your mod.
 The script already created your .dfmod file and referenced all necessary files for you!

-❗Make sure to check `Precompile (experimental)`
+❗Make sure to check `Precompile (experimental)` in the Mod Builder!

 Happy modding! 🎮🛠️